 How to Reduce Underfitting in Machine Learning

 1) Segmenting the data into random and test sets: By splitting the data into two sets, you can provide a more accurate estimate of how well your model will perform on this particular dataset.
-This helps avoid overfitting, which can occur when a model generalizes too much from the data it has been given.
+This helps prevent overfitting, a situation in which a model generalizes excessively from the data it has been provided.

 2) Using a larger training set: A larger training set allows for a model to learn more about how the data behaves.
-As a result, it will be better equipped to generalize from this data in the future.
+As a result, it will become better equipped to make generalizations from this data in the future.

 3) Trying different hyperparameters: Some parameters in machine learning models can play an important role in determining how well the model will perform.
 By adjusting these parameters, you can often improve learner performance and accuracy.